-Table 10 .2 A summa ary of the current use of ob serva tions in the 3D/4 LD-Var data ass imilat ion at ECMW ΓF.
-Thes e usage rules are subject to c hange.
-For the r most cur rrent inform ation we refer to the data-se lect ion bi lacklist files.
-These e files ar re arc chived, so ti he his story is j presei rved.
+Table 10.2 A summary of the current use of observations in the 3D/4D-Var data ass similation at ECMWF.
+These usage rules are subject to change.
+For the most current information we refer to the data-selection blacklist files.
+These files are archived, so the history is preserved.

-SYNOP, SHIP u, v, ps (or z), rh u and v used only over sea, in the tropics also over 1 terrain (<150 m).
-Orographic rejection limit 6 hPa rh , 100 hPa for z and 800 m for ps .AIREP u, v, T Thinned to approximately 60 km along flight trace Ascending and descending aircraft are thinned in the vertical to the model resolution.SATOB u, v Selected areas and levels.
-Thinning of high-dense winds.
-Strict background check to avoid slow wir speed bias in the data.DRIBU u, v, ps Orographic rejection limit 800 m for ps .TEMP u, v, T, q Used on all reported levels. q only below 300 hPa.
-10 u and v used over land only in tropics over low terration (<150 m).
-Orographic rejection limit 10 hPa for u Remarks Variables used Observation type AIREP u, v, T Thinned to approximately 60 km along flight trace Ascending and descending aircraft are thinned in the vertical to the model resolution.SATOB u, v Selected areas and levels.
-Thinning of high-dense winds.
-Strict background check to avoid slow with speed bias in the data.DRIBU u, v, ps Orographic rejection limit 800 m for ps .
-Used on all reported levels. q only below 300 hPa.
-10 u and v used over land only in tropics over low term (<150 m).
-Orographic rejection limit 10 hPa for u sea, in the tropics also over low graphic rejection limit 6 hPa for 300 m for ns . u, v, ps (or z), rh SYNOP, SHIP SATOB u, v Selected areas and levels.
-Thinning of high-dens winds.
-Strict background check to avoid slow win speed bias in the data.DRIBU u, v, ps Orographic rejection limit 800 m for ps .TEMP u, v, T, q Used on all reported levels. q only below 300 hPa.
-10 u and v used over land only in tropics over low term $(<150 m)$.
-Orographic rejection limit 10 hPa for u tely 60 km along flight tracks. ling aircraft are thinned in the esolution. u, v, T AIREP DRIBU u, v, ps TEMP u, v, T, q Orographic rejection limit 800 m for ps .
-Used on all reported levels. q only below 300 hPa.
-10 u and v used over land only in tropics over low terr (<150 m).
-Orographic rejection limit 10 hPa for u vels.
-Thinning of high-density and check to avoid slow wind- u, v SATOB TEMP u, v, T, q Used on all reported levels. q only below 300 hPa.
-10 u and v used over land only in tropics over low terrs (<150 m).
-Orographic rejection limit 10 hPa for u nit 800 m for ps . u, v, ps DRIBU and I, and -4 hPa for q. vels. q only below 300 hPa.
-10 m only in tropics over low terrain rejection limit 10 hPa for u, v q. u, v, T, q TEMP PILOT u, v Used on all reported levels.
-10 m u and v used over la only in tropics over low terrain (<150 m).
-Orograp rejection limit 10 hPa for u and v . rels.
-10 m u and v used over land v terrain (<150 m).
-Orographic for u and v . u, v PILOT Profilers u, v Thinned to 5 hPa separation in the vertical.
-Data from American, European and Japanese networks are use ation in the vertical.
-Data from d Japanese networks are used. u, v Profilers Radiance data Tb Information to be supplied by the Satellite Section. lied by the Satellite Section.
-Tb Radiance data PAOB ps Used south of 19 0 S. Orographic rejection limit 800 for ps . rographic rejection limit 800 m ps PAOB Scatterometer u, v Used if SST is warmer than 273 K and sea ice fraction below 1% and only when both observed and backgroup wind are less than 35 ms -1 . than 273 K and sea ice fraction n both observed and background ms^{-1} . u, v Scatterometer
+Observation type Variables used Remarks SYNOP, SHIP u, v, ps (or z), rh u and v used only over sea, in the tropics also over low terrain (<150 m).
+Orographic rejection limit 6 hPa for rh , 100 hPa for z and 800 m for ps .
+AIREP u, v, T Thinned to approximately 60 km along flight tracks.
+Ascending and descending aircraft are thinned in the vertical to the model resolution.
+SATOB u, v Selected areas and levels.
+Thinning of high-density winds.
+Strict background check to avoid slow wind- speed bias in the data.
+DRIBU u, v, ps Orographic rejection limit 800 m for ps .
+TEMP u, v, T, q Used on all reported levels. q only below 300 hPa.
+10 m u and v used over land only in tropics over low terrain (<150 m).
+Orographic rejection limit 10 hPa for u, v and T , and -4 hPa for q .
+PILOT u, v Used on all reported levels.
+10 m u and v used over land only in tropics over low terrain (<150 m).
+Orographic rejection limit 10 hPa for u and v .
+Profilers u, v Thinned to 5 hPa separation in the vertical.
+Data from American, European and Japanese networks are used.
+Radiance data Tb Information to be supplied by the Satellite Section.
+PAOB ps Used south of 19^{0} S. Orographic rejection limit 800 m for ps .
+Scatterometer u, v Used if SST is warmer than 273 K and sea ice fraction below 1% and only when both observed and background wind are less than 35 ms -1 .